movestore/Upload-File-from-Local/README.md

 If the data is a csv table with location data, it is required that the data contain a column defining the track, one column to define the timestamp (see expected format in 'Settings') and two/three columns defining the location.
 The names of these columns have to be provided in the settings of the App.
 Furthermore, it is necessary to specify the crs/projection of the coordinate system the locations were taken in, the default is EPSG:4326.
 Finally, track attributes can be specified, that will then be saved separately in the move2 object, avoiding a lot of duplicated data.

-It is possible to upload simultaneously a csv and an rds file, these will be than combined into one object.
+It is possible to upload simultaneously a csv and an rds file; these will be combined into one object.

-...

 ### Input data
 none or